Rodrigo Paz: Presidency (2025–present)

 On 20 November, Paz faced his first major crisis of his administration when he dismissed Freddy Vidovic as Minister of Justice, the latter having only served for 12 days in the role, after it was discovered that he had a judicial sentence against him for three years in prison.
 This created tensions between Paz and Lara, since Vidovic is the latter's personal lawyer.
-Later in the day, Paz appointed Jorge Garcia as Minister of Justice, but soon abolished the Ministry outright, fulfilling one of the president's main campaign promises.
+Later that day, Paz appointed Jorge Garcia as Minister of Justice, but soon abolished the Ministry outright, fulfilling one of his main campaign promises.